svijaykoushik/blog/_drafts/making-colours-harmonious.markdown

 AND Keep the Saturation unchanged.
 </code>
 </pre>
-<p>To create different shades of the colour red, I started with Brightness at 100% and reduce it by 12 equally.
+<p>To create different shades of the colour red, I started with Brightness at 100% and reduced it by 12 equally.
 This would create 8 shades of the colour.
 <img src="{{site.baseurl}}/img/2019_03_03/shades_of_red.jpg" alt="Different shades of red"/>
 <span class="caption text-muted">Different shades of red</span><br/>
 </p>